yatiris/yatiris.github.io/_people/eugenia_moris.md

 ### Bio

-Eugenia Moris (Euge) is Software Engineer and a PhD student in Computational and Industrial Mathematics, working in EEG signal processing with machine learning techniques with a PhD scholarship granted by CONICET.
+Eugenia Moris (Euge) is a software engineer and a PhD student in Computational and Industrial Mathematics, specializing in the implementation of artificial intelligence in medical imaging.
+Her expertise ranges from the classification of structures in IVUS to the classification of sleep stages in EEG.
+Currently, she is working on the segmentation of the optic disc and cup in fundus images for the early detection of ophthalmologic diseases.

+### Recent publications
+_Assessing coarse-to-fine deep learning models for optic disc and cup segmentation in fundus images_<br>
+Eugenia Moris, Nicolás Dazeo, María Paula Albina de Rueda, Francisco Filizzola, Nicolás Iannuzzo, Danila Nejamkin, Kevin Wignall, Mercedes Leguía, Ignacio Larrabide, José Ignacio Orlando<br>
+18th International Symposium on Medical Information Processing and Analysis

 ### Recent posters